-Christopher K. Middleton, Esq. is a founding partner of Cox, Rodman & Middleton.
-Through over a decade of working in the legal field, he has garnished a strong reputation for professionalism, integrity, work ethic and legal skills.
+Christopher K. Middleton, Esq. is the Senior Partner of Cox, Rodman & Middleton, LLC.
+For over a decade of working in the legal field, he has garnished a strong reputation for professionalism, integrity, work ethic and legal skills.
 Middleton focuses primarily on trial litigation, community outreach, and policy work.
-He zealously advocates on behalf of his clients through motion practices, negotiations, and trial litigation.
+He zealously advocates on behalf of his client through motion practices, negotiations, and trial litigation.
 He is a proud member of the State Bar of Georgia, the Savannah Bar Association and the Port City Bar Association.
 Middleton has also been admitted to practice law in the Georgia Court of Appeals and the Supreme Court of Georgia.

-After graduating from Savannah State University, Middleton began working as a Speech Writer and Assistant to former Mayor, the Honorable Floyd Adams, Jr. While serving in this capacity he learned a great deal about politics, networking, problem solving and people.
-Also, while working for Mayor Adams, Middleton learned about the philosophy of servant leadership as he addressed the concerns of citizens on a daily basis.
+After graduating from Savannah State University, Middleton began working as a Speech Writer and assistant to former Mayor, the Honorable Floyd Adams, Jr. While serving in this capacity he learned a great deal about politics, networking, problem-solving and communication.
+He also learned about the philosophy of servant leadership as he addressed the concerns of citizens daily.

 Activities and Outreach

-Aside from courtroom litigation, Middleton has served on various community boards and is currently active with numerous organizations such as the Citizens Advisory Board for the Metropolitan Planning Commission; Chatham-Savannah Citizens Advocacy; The Savannah Chapter of the 100; Savannah Bar Association Executive Committee; The Port City Bar Association and Omega Psi Phi Fraternity, Inc.
+Aside from courtroom litigation, Middleton has served on various community boards such as the Citizens Advisory Board for the Metropolitan Planning Commission; Chatham-Savannah Citizens Advocacy; The Savannah Chapter of the 100; Savannah Bar Association Executive Committee; The Port City Bar Association and Omega Psi Phi Fraternity, Inc.

 Middleton is committed to the principles of servant leadership and strengthening the community through advocacy and collaborative partnering.
-As a result of his dedication, he has been the recipient of various awards such as the prestigious Justice Benham Award from the State Bar of Georgia, the Robbie Robinson Award from the Savannah Bar Association, the Leader Award from Phi Beta Sigma Fraternity, Inc. and the Community Leader Award from Savannah Youth City, Inc. Middleton is a legal scholar that places strong emphasis on client-centered representation, professionalism and community outreach.
+As a result of his dedication, he has been the recipient of various awards such as the prestigious Justice Benham Award from the State Bar of Georgia, the Robbie Robinson Award from the Savannah Bar Association, the Leader Award from Phi Beta Sigma Fraternity, Inc., the Community Leader Award from Savannah Youth City, Inc., and voted 2019 Best of the Best Defense Attorney by the Savannah Morning News Paper.
+Middleton is a legal scholar that places strong emphasis on client-centered representation, professionalism and community outreach.